Analysis | The Story of Malaysia’s 1MDB, the Scandal That Shook the World of Finance

 Malaysia’s state-owned investment fund, 1MDB, was supposed to attract foreign investment.
 Instead, it has spurred criminal and regulatory investigations around the world that have cast an unflattering spotlight on financial deal-making, election spending and political patronage under former Prime Minister Najib Razak.
-A Malaysian parliamentary committee identified at least $4.2 billion in irregular transactions related to 1MDB.
-Najib was ousted from power in a May general election as the scandal fueled a voter backlash that ended his party’s 61 years of rule.
-On July 4, Malaysian authorities charged Najib with criminal breach of trust involving 1MDB-related monies.
+The figures are mind-boggling: A Malaysian parliamentary committee identified at least $4.2 billion in irregular transactions related to 1MDB.
+Najib was ousted from power in a general election in May as the scandal fueled a voter backlash that ended his party’s 61 years of rule.
+Malaysian authorities charged Najib with criminal breach of trust involving 1MDB-related monies in July.

 1. What is 1MDB?